Did you know that there is student loan forgiveness for engineers? It's true!

 If you don't qualify for any of the programs listed above, there are still options that may help.

 First, there are "secret" student loan forgiveness programs that are attached to income-driven repayment plans.
 Not only do these programs lower your monthly payment, but they offer loan forgiveness on any remaining balance at the end of your loan term.
+This includes repayments under the new SAVE student loan repayment plan.

 Second, if you are employed in public service (like a government job), you can potentially qualify for Public Service Loan Forgiveness.
 This program allows for student loan forgiveness at the end of 120 payments (or 10 years).
 While that may seem like a long time, if you get started at 22, you can be debt free by 32!